The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Mayonnaise is sometimes used as an overnight deep conditioner.
 The smell, mess, and need for a bath the next day outweigh the benefits.
 Since mayonnaise is basically oil and protein, there are horse-friendly substitutions.
 Grooming oils can be used sparingly to condition and don’t need to be shampooed away the next day.

-- It’s also up to you and your strong arms to help his skin and coat return to a luster.
+- It’s also up to you and your strong arms to help their skin and coat return to a luster.
 Plenty of grooming and brushing, paired with a good diet, can make a clipped coat look amazing.
 Address any ticklishness or extra sensitivity with softer brushes and a change in the pressure you use while grooming.

 - If you have a horse with actual white hair, the skin underneath is pink.
 Sunscreen and UV protection is vital, even in fall and winter.
 Use sheets, hoodies, fly boots, fly masks with ears, and any other horse clothing to cover your horse up.